 Color schemes are called color ramps in ArcMap, ArcScene, and ArcGlobe.

 Continuous color schemes

 Continuous color schemes show a smooth gradation of two or more color stops.
 Each color stop is defined by a color, its transparency, and a position along the scheme defined as a percentage of the total scheme length from left to right.
 A stop is always located at each endpoint, at positions 0 percent and 100 percent; the color and transparency of these two stops can be changed, but their positions cannot.
 A stop is the specific point where the blending of two adjacent colors in a gradient ends.
-You can move stops by clicking them, even changing their relative positions by dragging one over the top and beyond another.
+You can move stops in a continuous color scheme by clicking and dragging their relative positions.

 The segments between color stops also dictate the appearance of a color scheme.
-The selected segment is shown by a black bar to the left of the selected color stop.
 Color scheme segments have two properties: Algorithm determines the path traversed through the color space between the two stop colors (HSV or CIE Lab), and Polar Direction determines the direction traversed around the color wheel for variations in hue (shortest path or longest path).